Te'a Cooper: Personal life

 Te'a Cooper is the daughter of Omar and Kindall Cooper.
 She has three siblings: Mia (Imani) and twins Sharife and Omar.
 Sharife was drafted by the Atlanta Hawks in 2021.

 Te'a dated Dwight Howard and the pair became engaged in 2019.
 In 2021, Cooper and Howard parted ways.
-Cooper is currently dating New Orleans Saints running back Alvin Kamara.
+Cooper once dated New Orleans Saints running back Alvin Kamara.
+Cooper and Kamara welcomed a baby girl, Stori Kamara, on December 25, 2022.